 Kevin Trenberth, Sc.D., is a Distinguished Senior Scientist in the Climate Analysis Section at the National Center for Atmospheric Research.
 He was a lead author of the 1995, 2001 and 2007 Scientific Assessment of Climate Change reports from the Intergovernmental Panel on Climate Change (IPCC), and shared the 2007 Nobel Peace Prize which went to the IPCC.
 He focuses on climate variability and climate change, including global energy, water cycles and how they are changing.

-Peter Ogden is an expert in international climate policy and foreign policy in the United States and is a Senior Fellow at American Progress.
+Peter Ogden is an expert in international climate policy and foreign policy in the United States.
+He currently serves as the United Nations Foundation’s Vice President for Energy, Climate and the Environment.
 From 2012 to 2013, he served on the White House National Security Staff as director for climate change and environmental policy.
 Prior to that, he served on the White House Domestic Policy Council as senior director for energy and climate change and at the State Department as chief of staff to the special envoy for climate change.

 Kim Langmaid, Ph.D., is the vice president, director of sustainability and founder of Walking Mountains Science Center.
 Her focus includes local sustainability, collaborative conservation and environmental education.

 Mercedes Quesada-Embid, Ph.D., is a professor of sustainability studies at Colorado Mountain College in Edwards.

 “Countries are competing to succeed in this new space,” said Pete Ogden, a senior fellow at the Center for American Progress who was a climate adviser to former President Barack Obama.
 “At the same time, Mr. Trump is signaling a kind of fearfulness of America’s capacity to succeed in a clean economy.”